linhchu-3/PD_metacell_network/README.md

 ## Input Data

-The workflow expects preprocessed snRNA-seq datasets generated using the published preprocessing pipeline and derived from the following studies:
+The workflow expects preprocessed snRNA-seq datasets generated using the published preprocessing pipeline and derived from the following studies.
+The input folder contains the data required to run the pipeline for our discovery cohort.

 | Study              | Citation                                             | GEO Accession |
 | ------------------ | ---------------------------------------------------- | ------------- |